FiloLabs/hangman/README.md

 `cd ~/Desktop && curl -LJO https://github.com/FiloLabs/hangman/raw/master/install.py && clear && python3 install.py`

 P.S. jvadair is me - I'm too lazy to change the title to FiloLabs, plus thats longer and wouldn't neccessarily fit as ascii on the intro screen.
 And I just didn't think of it at the time.
+##Run online
+The game is meant to be installed and played offline, however, thanks to some random online tool I found, you can now also play it in your web browser.